CommandPost/FCPCafe/docs/bugtracker.md

 If you manually try and force quit a process, you'll see Final Cut Pro start it up again when needed.

 What this means is that since **Final Cut Pro 10.6.6**, if Final Cut Pro crashes, it's NOT a third party FxPlug4 effect or a Workflow Extension - it's something in Apple's own code, and there's nothing third party developers can do about it, so there's no point emailing FxFactory, CoreMelt, MotionVFX, etc. to complain, as they'll just have to relay this information to Apple anyway.

 ---

-!!!success Want to add something to the Bug Tracker?
-Create a free GitHub account then [click here](https://github.com/CommandPost/FCPCafe/issues/new?assignees=&labels=&projects=&template=bug-report.md&title=)!
-!!!

----

-### Final Cut Pro 10.7

-Here's a list of the **30 most recently added** Final Cut Pro 10.7 bug reports:

-{{ include "bugtracker-latest" }}

-The above list is pulled from our [GitHub issues site](https://github.com/CommandPost/FCPCafe/issues).

----

-### Final Cut Pro 10.6.8

-Here's a list of the **30 most recently added** Final Cut Pro 10.6.8 bug reports.

-Some of these bugs may eventually be migrated to the 10.7 list once confirmed.

-{{ include "bugtracker-previous" }}

-The above list is pulled from our [GitHub issues site](https://github.com/CommandPost/FCPCafe/issues).

----

-### Most Popular

-Here's a list of the **30 most popular** Final Cut Pro bug reports:

-{{ include "bugtracker-reactions" }}

-The above list is pulled from our [GitHub issues site](https://github.com/CommandPost/FCPCafe/issues).

----

-### Recently Added

-Here's a list of the **30 most recently added** Final Cut Pro bug reports:

-{{ include "bugtracker-recent" }}

-The above list is pulled from our [GitHub issues site](https://github.com/CommandPost/FCPCafe/issues).

----